 Encourage your child to find data or statistics on the topic.
 Statistics help in breaking down the point into numbers of comparison making it easy to understand the opinion.
 Inadvertently, your child also learns the multiple concepts of statistics and will be able to effectively quote them in the essay.
 Statistics also add authenticity to your child’s point of view.

-Sometimes, when nothing works, the best option is to enrol your child into GP tuition so that he or she will be able to cross the hurdle of essay writing.
+Sometimes, when nothing works, the best option is to enrol your child into GP tuition so that he or she will be able to cross the hurdle of essay writing with the help of an experienced and skilled teacher.
 These classes encourage your child to put forth his or her points over a subject and have healthy debates and discussions which only go to improving your child’s confidence.